wp-portugal/wp-portugal.com/wp-content/plugins/jetpack/readme.txt

 = Should I purchase a paid plan? =

 It depends on your site and what kind of protection, performance, and design you need.
 If you make money from your site, the answer is often “yes.”
-For context, Jetpack's paid services include real-time backups, security scanning, premium themes, spam filtering, video hosting, site monetization, search, priority support, and more.
+For context, Jetpack's paid services include real-time backups, security scanning, spam filtering, video hosting, site monetization, search, priority support, and more.

 To learn more about the essential security and WordPress services we provide and see how we can improve your site, visit [our plans page](https://jetpack.com/pricing?from=wporg).